-- h) External Relations The Monitoring Officer will develop good and effective working relations with the Council's Auditors and the Local Government Ombudsman (including the giving and receiving of relevant information whether confidential or otherwise). - i) Internal Relations The Monitoring Officer will have a special relationship of mutual trust and respect with the Mayor, Deputy Mayor and the Chairmen of the Cabinet, Members' Code of Conduct, Planning, Audit, Licensing and Overview and Scrutiny Committees with a view to ensuring the effective and efficient discharge of the Council's functions. - j) Complaints/Investigations The Monitoring Officer will - receive and act on any complaints made under the Member Code of Conduct. - conduct investigations into matters referred to him by a hearing panel of the Members' Code of Conduct Committee and make reports or recommendations in respect of them to the hearing panel. - be expected to make enquiries into allegations of misconduct in the absence of a written complaint being received and if appropriate will make a written report to the Members' Code of Conduct Committee unless he and the Chairman of the Members' Code of Conduct Committee agree a report is not warranted. - have unqualified access to any information held by the Council and to any Officer who can assist in the discharge of his functions when carrying out any investigation. - k) Appointment of Deputy The Monitoring Officer will appoint a Deputy and keep her briefed on any relevant issues that she may be required to deal with where he is unable to act. - Resources The Monitoring Officer will report to the Council from time to time on the staff, accommodation and resources required to discharge his functions.
-Where the Monitoring Officer requires specialist advice on any matter concerning his statutory responsibilities he will seek Counsel's Opinion and will have a budget to enable him to do so. - m) Deferral of Report In consultation with the Mayor of the Council the Monitoring Officer may defer the making of a formal report under Section 5 of the 1989 Act where another investigative body is involved. (authority to do this???)
+- h) External Relations The Monitoring Officer will develop good and effective working relations with the Council's Auditors and the Local Government Ombudsman (including the giving and receiving of relevant information whether confidential or otherwise). - i) Internal Relations The Monitoring Officer will have a special relationship of mutual trust and respect with the Mayor, Deputy Mayor and the Chair and Vice-Chair of the Committees with a view to ensuring the effective and efficient discharge of the Council's functions. - j) Complaints/Investigations The Monitoring Officer will - receive and act on any complaints made under the Member Code of Conduct. - conduct investigations into matters referred to him by a hearing panel of the Members' Code of Conduct Committee and make reports or recommendations in respect of them to the hearing panel. - be expected to make enquiries into allegations of misconduct in the absence of a written complaint being received and if appropriate will make a written report to the Standards Committee unless he/she and the Chairman of the Standards Committee agree a report is not warranted. - have unqualified access to any information held by the Council and to any Officer who can assist in the discharge of their functions when carrying out any investigation. - k) Appointment of Deputy The Monitoring Officer will appoint a Deputy and keep him/her briefed on any relevant issues that he/she may be required to deal with where the Monitoring Officer is unable to act. - Resources The Monitoring Officer will report to the Council from time to time on the staff, accommodation and resources required to discharge his/her functions.
+Where the Monitoring Officer requires specialist advice on any matter concerning his/her statutory responsibilities, he/she will seek Counsel's Opinion and will have a budget to enable him/her to do so. - m) Deferral of Report In consultation with the Mayor of the Council the Monitoring Officer may defer the making of a formal report under Section 5 of the 1989 Act where another investigative body is involved.

-- n) Maladministration -Chief Executive, Deputy Chief Executives and Heads of Service must consult the Monitoring Officer prior to making any compensation payments for alleged or actual maladministration found against the Council. - 2.3 To ensure the effective and efficient discharge of the above working arrangements/understandings, councillors and Senior Officers will report any breach of statutory duty or material breach of Council policy/procedures and other vires or constitutional concerns to the Monitoring Officer as soon as practicable. - 2.4 Senior Officers agree to inform and explain the terms of this protocol to their service managers so that they understand the issues highlighted in paragraph 2.1 and 2.2 above and report concerns accordingly. - 2.5 The Chief Finance Officer will ensure that adequate insurance and indemnity arrangements are in place to protect and safeguard the interests of the Council and the proper discharge of the Monitoring Officer's role.
+- n) Maladministration Chief Executive, Deputy Chief Executives and Heads of Service must consult the Monitoring Officer prior to making any compensation payments for alleged or actual maladministration found against the Council. - 2.3 To ensure the effective and efficient discharge of the above working arrangements/understandings, councillors and Senior Officers will report any breach of statutory duty or material breach of Council policy/procedures and other vires or constitutional concerns to the Monitoring Officer as soon as practicable. - 2.4 Senior Officers agree to inform and explain the terms of this protocol to their service managers so that they understand the issues highlighted in paragraphs 2.1 and 2.2 above and report concerns accordingly. - 2.5 The Chief Finance Officer will ensure that adequate insurance and indemnity arrangements are in place to protect and safeguard the interests of the Council and the proper discharge of the Monitoring Officer's role.